DennisonBechis/Crime_Capstone/README.md

 ![Crimes per Month Boulder, CO](images/crime_by_month.png)

-Taking this one step further, We can look at the distribution of crimes committed each month for several years.
+Taking this one step further, We can look at the distribution of crimes committed each month from 2008-2019.
 The resulting chart shows trends we saw in the two figures above.

 ![Crimes per Month and Year Boulder, CO](images/crime_by_month_year.png)